ipspace/netlab/docs/modules.md

     cost: 3
 ```

-The link between R1, R2 and R3 should also be in area 0.
+The link between R1, R2 and R3 should be in area 1.
 The OSPF cost on R1 should be set to 10:

 ```
 - r1: